aschueppert/portfolio-aschuep/docs/assignments/assignment3.md

 **Purpose**: Share approved content with other users.

-**Operational Principle**: Once the draft is ready, a post can be created using `createPost(u, ms, c, out d)`.
-Approval from the necessary users is managed via `approvePost(m, d)`, and only when all approvers have approved can the post be made public with `post(m, d)`.
-Content from a post can be retrieved using `getContent(d, out cs)`.
+**Operational Principle**: Once the draft is ready, a post can be created using `createPost(u, ms, c, out d)` Approval from the necessary users is managed via `approvePost(m, d)`, and only when all approvers have approved can the post be made public with `post(m, d)`.
+Once post is posted it can be deleted using `deletePost(m,d)`.
+Before a post is deleted but after being posted, you can find all posts by a user m using `getPostbyUser(m:user)`

 **State**:
 - `posts`: set Post
 - `approvers`: posts -> set User
 - `approved`: posts -> set User
 - `content`: posts -> set Item
+- `attendees`: posts -> set User

 **Actions**:

-    createPost(u: User, ms: set User, c: set Item, out d: Post): u in ms
+    createPost(u: User, ms: set User, c: set Item, out d: Post,): u in ms
         d.approvers = ms
+        d.event=e
         d.content = c

     approvePost(m: User, d: Post):